 There is nothing subtle about what was built and how it was stuffed with treasures of the world.
-From the 345,000 gallon outdoor Neptune pool that grabs your full attention as you step into the courtyard surrounded four separate houses — three for guests and the Casa Grande with 68,500 square feet — to the rich woods, stone work and more to the 1,665-square-foot indoor Roman pool you will not get bored in any tour options you pick.
+From the 345,000 gallon outdoor Neptune pool that grabs your full attention as you step into the courtyard surrounded by four separate houses — three for guests and the Casa Grande with 68,500 square feet — to the rich woods, stone work and more to the 1,665-square-foot indoor Roman pool you will not get bored on any tour options you pick.

 Tickets can be reserved online for up to 60 days.
-While you can try to buy tickets at the visitor Center off Highway 1 below on the same-day, the odds are great you might not get what you want plus at certain times of the year tours sell out weeks in advance.
+While you can try to buy tickets at the Visitors Center off Highway 1 below on the same-day, the odds are great you might not get what you want plus at certain times of the year tours sell out weeks in advance.